Welcome to the homepage of the study

 More than one million people left their home countries and fled to Germany in the years 2015 and 2016.
 Now, the great challenge for both refugees and the host country is to integrate them successfully into society and the labor market.
 In order to devise and implement effective measures to support this process, it is crucial to have a precise and up-to-date picture of the living situation of refugees, their attitudes and efforts, as well as which obstacles they identify for a successful integration.

 With the study “Life and Integration in Germany”, we want to provide this information.
-In particular, we want to interview around 1400 refugees to gain insights about the following topics:
+In particular, we want to conduct interviews with refugees in more than 40 residences in the districts of Ortenau and Lörrach as well as in the city of Freiburg to gain insights about the following topics:

 1. The current life situation, attitudes, and integration experiences of refugees, and